MohidFarhan/MohidFarhan.github.io/_posts/2025-8-30-Measuring-the-universe.md

 60 Mpc is not bad but in cosmological scale, even calling it the tip of the iceberg would be generous.
 Let's keep going farther and farther.
 In the regime we are currently in, the distance modulus remains our only hope and so the challenge is to keep on coming up with methods of determining the absolute magnitude and the intrinsic brightness of the distant objects.
 I write "objects" and not stars because stars are not bright enough anymore, but supernovae sure are.
 Supernovae are violent explosions that occur due to the gravitational collapse of huge stars.
 They are known to be among the most energetic events in the known universe.
 You know it's serious when a single event outshines galaxies for weeks.

 Type Ia supernovae are thermonuclear explosions of white dwarfs in binary systems.
-When the white dwarf accretes enough mass from its companion star to approach the Chandrasekhar limit ($\sim 1.4~M_\odot$), it undergoes runaway nuclear fusion and explodes.
+When the white dwarf accretes enough mass from its companion star to approach the Chandrasekhar limit ( $\sim1.4~M_\odot$ ), it undergoes runaway nuclear fusion and explodes.
 These supernovae have very consistent intrinsic luminosities, making them excellent standard candles.

 These supernovae have very consistent intrinsic luminosities, making them excellent standard candles.
-Their peak absolute magnitude is approximately $M \approx -19.3$.
+Their peak absolute magnitude is approximately $M\approx-19.3$.
 The light curve (brightness vs time) follows a predictable shape, which can be used to refine the intrinsic brightness even further.
 These supernovae were instrumental in determining that the universe's expansion was accelerating, leading to the concept of Dark Energy, which will be a discussion for a future blog.
 Once again, since we know M, we can easily know everything else needed to use the distance modulus formula.

 But by using the Type 1a supernovae as standard candles, our distance determination range increases to a whopping 1 Gpc, by using the James Webb Space Telescope.
 This is the equivalent to 3 billion LY.